jake-anto/kwiktionary/README.md

 ### Production

 Before starting the production server, you need to build the sitemaps.
-Run the following command to build the sitemaps:
+Run the following command for that:

 ```bash
 python sitemap/generator.py